-Westlake's GRI Appendix is reported in accordance with the GRI standards for the period of January 2020 - December 20201 using the GRI 1: Foundation 2021 Standards.
+Westlake's GRI Appendix is reported in accordance with the GRI standards for the period of January 2021 - December 20211 using the GRI 1: Foundation 2021 Standards.
 We endeavored to incorporate the GRI's reporting principles into this GRI Appendix.
 We referenced our disclosures to the SASB standards metrics for the chemical sector.
-The GRI Content Index includes references to the 2020 Sustainability Report, the 2020 Annual Report (10-K), and the Westlake website.
+The GRI Content Index includes references to the 2021 ESG Report, the 2021 Annual Report (10-K), the 2021 proxy statement and the Westlake website.